rust-lang/rls/contributing.md

 ## Building

-Note, you also don't need to build the `rls` to use it.
+Note, you don't need to build the `rls` to use it.
 Instead, you can install via `rustup`, which is the currently preferred method.
 See the [readme](README.md) for more information.